marcotoronto/rdm-test/content/06_Data_Management_Plan.md

 - Natural Sciences and Engineering Research Council (NSERC)
 - Social Sciences and Humanities Research Council (SSHRC)

 DMP Assistant is available in both English and French.
 It allows you to create and export your DMP.
-Portage has created some excellent exemplars for numerous disciplines and UBC has a general template for use by UBC researchers.
+Portage has created some excellent <a href="https://zenodo.org/communities/portage-network/search?page=1&size=20&q=exemplar">exemplars </a>for numerous disciplines and UBC has a general template for use by UBC researchers.